Texas Porch

 A Financial Responsibility Insurance Certificate for high-risk drivers, not a type of insurance.
 Your insurer files it electronically with Texas DPS to prove you carry liability coverage.

-After a DWI, DPS may require you to keep a valid SR-22 on file for two years; letting it lapse can re-suspend your license.
+After a DWI, DPS may require you to keep a valid SR-22 on file for two years.
+If it lapses, your license can be suspended again.

 TexasSure

 The state's electronic insurance verification program.
-Insurers report active policies, and it matches them to registered vehicles so officers and county offices can confirm you're covered.
+Insurers report active policies.
+The system matches them to registered vehicles so officers and county offices can confirm you're covered.

 Quick answers